Information about using the MyEd portal, and how to resolve some common problems.

 You can customise your homepage by using Favourites.
 Content that you favourite appears in the Favourites portlet on your homepage, making it quick and easy to access the content you use most often.

 Older versions of MyEd allowed you to add tabs and change the portlets that displayed on some tabs.
-You can't do this with new MyEd, as it doesn't use tabs in the same way.
-The new menu makes it easier to find and access content.
+You can't do this any more but the new menu makes it easier to find and access content.